fbpx Retaining Wall Construction 101 | Unilock

 5. Wrap filter fabric over the top portion of gravel 6” below the coping surface.
 This will allow for topsoil and grass.
 Create a small swale which is graded properly to carry water away from the back of the wall.
 (Fig. H)

-building the wall
+building the retaining wall diagram

-Coping the Top
+Gluing Coping to the Top

-Glue the coping units to the row using a high quality concrete adhesive.
+Glue the coping units to the row using a high-quality concrete adhesive.
 Units must be dry and dust free.

-We’re Here
+We’re Here To Help

-Catalog
+See our Catalog

 Skip to content